 The application process

 You can do this at any stage of your teacher training application, there’s no need for you to have a confirmed teacher training place or have even started your UCAS application yet.
+However, you will need to have confirmed a place prior to September 2024 in order to be eligible to receive the scholarship.

 To start your scholarship application, you’ll need to complete an online form which enables us to check you: